vechain/vebetterdao/README.md

 ```

 If contracts are not deployed, the script will deploy them automatically.
 In order to this to work, the `MNEMONIC` variable need to be set in the `.env` file.
-Ensure that the urls in `./packages/config/local.ts` are pointing to the correct solo node.

 This command relies on a turbo pipeline which: